 In order to show the relative significance of youth unemployment, their share in total unemployment is depicted in Figure 13.
-Until 2006, unemployed youth were accounting for more than half of all unemployed people in OIC countries.
-This share has been decreasing since then and fell to 46.1% in 2012 from its level of 54% in 2000.
-However, it can still be regarded as a significantly high ratio compared to the levels of 38.4% in other developing countries and 24.3% in developed countries.
+Until 2006, unemployed youth accounted for more than half of all unemployed people in OIC countries.
+This share has been decreasing since then and fell to 44.8% in 2015 from its level of 52% in 2000.
+However, it can still be regarded as a significantly high ratio compared to the levels of 38.8% in other non-OIC developing countries and 16.3% in developed countries for the year 2015.
 If almost half of all unemployed are aged between 15 and 24, this should be a major concern for OIC countries.